 The Safeguarding Adult Reviews in Rapid Time (SARiRT) model provides a process and related tools that support reviews to draw out systems learning to promote practical improvement using a timely and proportionate approach.

-The new model was piloted in 2020 and the Department of Health and Social Care (DHSC) funded SCIE to provide training on the SARiRT model, through a flexible modular course which ran during February and March 2023.
+The new model was piloted in 2020 and the Department of Health and Social Care (DHSC) funded SCIE to provide training on the SARiRT model, through a flexible modular course which ran during 2023.
 An independent evaluation of the SARiRT model was undertaken, involving safeguarding boards and partnerships who have already used the new model, as a way of providing some early assurance to commissioners.
 The evaluation explores the early impacts achieved in terms of supporting systemic safeguarding improvements, and the successes and challenges boards experience when using the model.
 The report can be found with the downloads at the bottom of the page.

 SCIE coaching and mentoring offer